awsdocs/amazon-vpc-user-guide/doc_source/managed-prefix-lists-referencing.md

 ## AWS Network Firewall rule groups<a name="prefix-list-nfw-rule-groups"></a>

 An AWS Network Firewall rule group is a reusable set of criteria for inspecting and handling network traffic\.
 If you create Suricata\-compatible stateful rule groups in AWS Network Firewall, you can reference a prefix list from the rule group\.
 For more information, see [Referencing Amazon VPC prefix lists](https://docs.aws.amazon.com/network-firewall/latest/developerguide/rule-groups-ip-set-references.html#rule-groups-referencing-prefix-lists) and [Creating a stateful rule group](https://docs.aws.amazon.com/network-firewall/latest/developerguide/rule-group-stateful-creating.html) in the *AWS Network Firewall Developer Guide*\.

+## Amazon Managed Grafana network access control<a name="prefix-list-grafana"></a>

+You can specify one or more prefix lists as an inbound rule for requests to Amazon Managed Grafana workspaces\.
+For more information about Grafana workspace network access control, including how to reference prefix lists, see [Managing network access](https://docs.aws.amazon.com/grafana/latest/userguide/AMG-configure-nac.html) in the *Amazon Managed Grafana User Guide*\.